approov/quickstart-flutter-httpclient/REFERENCE.md

 Future<String> getDeviceID() async
 ```

-This throws `ApproovException` if the there was a problem obtaining the device ID.
+This throws `ApproovException` if there was a problem obtaining the device ID.

 ## SetDataHashInToken
 Directly sets the [token binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) hash to be included in subsequently fetched Approov tokens.
 If the hash is different from any previously set value then this will cause the next token fetch operation to fetch a new token with the correct payload data hash.
 The hash appears in the `pay` claim of the Approov token as a base64 encoded string of the SHA256 hash of the data.
 Note that the data is hashed locally and never sent to the Approov cloud service.
 This is an alternative to using `setBindingHeader` and you should not use both methods at the same time.